 - GenEd Requirement: If the previous degree was earned at PLU, require the completion of any new GenEd elements.

 - 96 Semester Hours Maximum: Students who complete a bachelor’s degree from an accredited college or university before matriculation at PLU will be admitted with senior standing of 90 semester hours.
 Students may transfer in a maximum of 96 semester hours or 144 quarter hours; of these the maximum transferable from a two-year school is 64 semester or 96 quarter hours.
 These students will have satisfied all general education program elements except for four hours in religion (from Christian Traditions), four hours in Perspectives on Diversity, the senior seminar requirement, and, where appropriate, the College of Arts and Sciences requirement.
-A bachelor’s degree does not automatically satisfy the mathematics or foreign language entrance requirements.

 Second bachelor’s degrees will not be awarded for a discipline in which the student has already received a major or degree.
 (Example: B.S. in Chemistry when the student already has a B.A. in Chemistry).